ILoveScratch2/MOUNT/README.md

 We would like to extend our gratitude to the following individuals for their contributions and support:
 - **@jianjianai** - For his [FList](https://github.com/jianjianai/FList) project, used and modified to build this mirror system.
 - **dpdns.org** - For providing the free DNS service that hosts our mirror.
-- **All OSS Project Contributors and Developers** - For their dedication to open source software, which makes projects like these possible.
+- **All Project Contributors and Developers** - For their dedication to open source software, which makes projects like these possible.
 - **YOU** - For being part of the open source community and supporting these projects!